 In 2012 the work on HbbTV 2.0 has started.
 I was active in the Requirements Group and the Technical Specification Group of the Association.
 I especially worked on concepts, protocols and interfaces which will allow the implementation of applications providing Push-Video-on-Demand via a broadcast network.

-Currently I am working in the HbbTV Requirements Group and the HbbTV Specification Group on the extension of HbbTV for Operator specific applications such as EPG or Setup.
+In 2017 I worked in the HbbTV Requirements Group, in the HbbTV Specification Group and in the HbbTV Testing Group on the extension of HbbTV for Operator specific applications such as EPG or Setup.